Fuzzwah's Agentic Coding Learnings

 python manage.py migrate

-Everything was working perfectly until I gave a coding agent access to the database with UNRESTRICTED mode.
+Everything was working perfectly until I gave a coding agent access with UNRESTRICTED mode.
 The agent was helping me with some data updates when it decided to be “helpful” and added a new field directly:

 ALTER TABLE users ADD COLUMN phone_number VARCHAR(20);